danilomartinelli/domain-driven-hexagon/README.md

 - ["Secure by Design"](https://www.manning.com/books/secure-by-design) by Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano
 - ["Implementing Domain-Driven Design"](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) by Vaughn Vernon
 - ["Clean Architecture: A Craftsman's Guide to Software Structure and Design"](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164/ref=sr_1_1?dchild=1&keywords=clean+architecture&qid=1605343702&s=books&sr=1-1) by Robert Martin

+---

+## Credits and Attribution

+This project builds upon excellent work and educational content from the software engineering community.
+Special acknowledgment to:

+- **Original inspiration**: [Sairyss/domain-driven-hexagon](https://github.com/Sairyss/domain-driven-hexagon) - An outstanding educational resource that provided the foundational structure and many of the architectural concepts demonstrated in this implementation.

+- **Domain-Driven Design community** - The concepts and patterns presented here are built on decades of collective wisdom from practitioners including Eric Evans, Vaughn Vernon, Martin Fowler, and countless other contributors to the DDD and Clean Architecture communities.

+- **Open Source Contributors** - This project leverages many excellent open-source tools and frameworks.
+We're grateful to all the maintainers and contributors who make modern software development possible.

+### Educational Purpose

+This repository is maintained for educational purposes to help developers understand and apply domain-driven design patterns in real-world applications.
+It serves as both a learning resource and a practical reference implementation.

+### Contributing

+Contributions are welcome!
+Whether it's improving documentation, adding examples, fixing bugs, or suggesting architectural improvements, please feel free to open issues or submit pull requests.

+### License

+This project is provided as-is for educational purposes.
+Please refer to the LICENSE file for specific terms and conditions.